 Regardless of whether your team would benefit from one day of training in Project Management or five, Quinlan Executive Education can help.
-Each of our courses complies with the Project Management Institute's most updated version of the PMBOK®, and we offer several options for your organization's Project Management training needs.
+Each of our customized project management courses complies with the Project Management Institute's most recent version of the PMBOK®, and we offer several options tailored to your organization's Project Management training needs.
 Some of the most frequently requested programs include: